-The authorities will say the cause of MS is unknown, or perhaps the result of insufficient fish oil consumption.
-Regardless, a diet protecting against the inflammatory by-products of stress and sub-optimal metabolism – which avoids the polyunsaturated fats, and includes sweet coffee, enough protein from milk, cheese or gelatin, and plenty of sugar from sweet ripe fruits, fruit juice, honey and white sugar – can be extremely helpful.
+A diet protecting against the inflammatory effects of stress and low metabolism, avoiding the PUFAs, and including plenty of sweet coffee, enough protein from milk, cheese or gelatin, and lots of sugar from sweet ripe fruits, fruit juice, honey and white sugar, is potentially highly protective.

-Some other things which might help to protect against MS include thiamine, biotin, aspirin, Minocycline, niacinamide, activated charcoal, methylene blue, vitamin E, cyproheptadine and some other antihistamines, and red light.
+Some other things which might help with MS include thiamine, biotin, aspirin, Minocycline, niacinamide, activated charcoal, methylene blue, vitamin E, cyproheptadine and some other antihistamines, red light and bag breathing.